 Bear in mind that the objective here isn’t to work harder, but to work more effectively.

-As a method focused on improving productivity, the Pareto Principle can be a great ally, which would help you make the most of your study time for your Physical Education exams.
+As a method focused on improving productivity, the Pareto Principle can be a great ally, which would help you make the most of your study time for your FE exams.

 Applying the Pareto Principle

 There is a lot of information to cover when preparing for the FE exam.
 However, you can focus on the most important concepts with the 80/20 rule.
 This rule states that 80% of the consequences come from 20% of the causes.
 In other words, you can get a lot of results by focusing on a few key areas.

 When it comes to the FE exam, this means that you should focus on the topics that are most likely to be on the exam.
 These topics are typically the ones that are covered in most textbooks and lectures.
 If you can master these concepts, you will be in a good position to do well on the exam.

 Of course, you also need to make sure that you are familiar with all of the material that could be on the exam.
 However, you don’t need to spend a lot of time on topics that are less likely to be tested.
 By focusing your efforts, you can make the most of your study time and increase your chances of success.

 Identifying inefficiencies is the first step in applying the 80/20 Principle to your exam preparation.
 Determine how much of your 4-5 hours a day spent preparing for the FE Exam is spent actually improving your ability to answer exam questions.
 It’s not uncommon to relax and slip into a passive observer mode while reading textbooks or watching lectures.
 Not paying attention can inhibit your ability to grasp crucial concepts.
 As a result, it’s critical that you actively engage with the information.